naokikimura/jubaclient/README.md

 ```bash
 npm install -g jubaclient
 ```

 **Note**: To install on Windows, you need the C compiler and Python 2.
-See also [with windows-build-tools - npm](https://www.npmjs.com/package/windows-build-tools/tutorial)
+See also: [with windows-build-tools - npm](https://www.npmjs.com/package/windows-build-tools/tutorial)

 ## Usage ##